My Professional Photography Equipment List for Travel & Food Photography

 As with tripods, I have way more bags than is really necessary.
 I also feel that somewhere out there is the perfect bag and I just haven’t found it yet.
 One day.

 Anyway, I have 4 bags I use regularly.
 My only classic camera bag is the Incase DSLR Pro Pack.
 It’s well padded and easy to organize.
 I only use it for large projects when I need to bring multiple camera bodies and lenses.
-For day to day use, I usually leave it at home because it’s bulky and screams “hey, I’m carrying thousands of dollars of equipment”.
-Over the last 5 years, I’ve personally known 4 photographers that have had their camera bags stolen so I’m cautious about using it.
+For day to day use, I usually leave it at home because it’s bulky and screams “hey, I’m carrying thousands of dollars of photography equipment”.
+Over the last 5 years, I’ve personally known 4 photographers that have had their camera bags stolen so I’m cautious.

 Aside from that I have 2 regular backpacks that were both gifts so I’ll skip linking them.
 One is a tumi bag that I like because it’s pretty small and forces me to choose my gear very thoughtfully.
 The other is a soft canvas bag which is a bit problematic because I tend to overstuff it and it’s unstructured so all of my stuff bumps around in it.
 This is actually why I originally bought the camera wraps.